-The following sections summarise the effects, in terms of capacity release at individual NTS entry and exit points, of applying each capacity methodology for the formula year 2012/13.
+The following sections summarise the effects, in terms of capacity release at individual NTS entry and exit points, of applying each capacity methodology for the formula year 2013/14.
 National Grid's opinion of the extent to which each capacity methodology achieves the capacity objectives is provided.

-2. Transfer and Trade
+2 Transfer and Trade

-2.1.
-Results
+2.1 Results

-Transfers and Trades resulting from the Rolling Monthly Transfer and Trade System Entry Capacity (RMTNTSEC) auctions for the months April 2012 to March 2013 are provided in the table below.
+Transfers and Trades resulting from the Rolling Monthly Transfer and Trade System Entry Capacity (RMTNTSEC) auctions for the months April 2013 to March 2014 are provided in the table below.

-The first stage of the Entry Capacity Transfer and Trade methodology requires any unsold or surrendered capacity to be used to satisfy bids for capacity from Users at the same ASEP.
+The first stage of the Entry Capacity Transfer and Trade methodology requires that where possible unsold or surrendered capacity at an ASEP be used to satisfy bids for capacity from Users at the same ASEP.
 All unsold and surrendered capacity not allocated in Stage 1 will be made available in Stage 2.
 Sold out ASEPs with unsatisfied capacity bids from Stage 1 will be considered as recipient ASEPs for Transferring or Trading available capacity from different, donor ASEPs.